-Happy Holidays From the Moral High Ground
+Shared Stories of ‘Me Too’ Movement Give Momentum to Calls for Cultural Shift

 “It’s the quiet ones you’ve got to watch out for,” said Alan Butrico, who owns the house next door to the one Ullah lived at as well as a hardware store at E. 48th St. and Avenue N.

 The suspect lived with his parents and brother at the Flatlands home, according to Butrico, who said he never saw police at the house next to his — until Monday, when dozens of investigators swarmed the block, which they cordoned off for hours after the explosion.

-But Ullah’s family members claimed he moved out of the Flatlands house some time ago in a statement released after his alleged attack, in which they both expressed remorse for the incident and blasted authorities’ investigation techniques.
+But Ullah’s family members claimed he moved out of the Flatlands house some time ago.

-“We would like to note that it has [been] widely misreported that Akayed Ullah resides at an address on E. 48th Street, but this is incorrect, and he has not resided there for many years,” read the statement released by the family’s lawyer.
-“We are heartbroken by this attack on our city, and by the allegations being made against a member of our family, but we are also outraged by the behavior of law-enforcement officials who have held children as young as four years old out in the cold and who pulled a teenager out of high school classes to interrogate him without a lawyer, without his parents.”
+“We would like to note that it has been widely misreported that Akayed Ullah resides at an address on East 48th Street, Brooklyn, NY, but this is incorrect, and he has not resided there for many years,” read a statement issued by the Council on American-Islamic Relations on behalf of the family.
+On Mon. night, speakng to the media, Albert Fox Cahn, legal director for CAIR-NY, read from that statement, noting the family is “heartbroken by the violence that was targeted at our city today and by the allegations being made against a member of our family.”
+But they were also “outraged by the behavior of the law enforcement officials who have held children as small as four years old out in the cold and who pulled a teenager out of high school classes to interrogate him without a lawyer, without his parents.”

 Butrico said that his tenant who lives in the house next door to Ullah’s former residence recently complained of loud arguments coming from inside the home, including a shouting match that occurred the night before the alleged terrorist’s assault.

-But there was nothing outwardly remarkable about the Bangladeshi man, according to Butrico, who said his only interaction with Ullah’s family was when they parked their car in front of his driveway.
+There was nothing outwardly remarkable about the Bangladeshi man, according to Butrico, who said his only interaction with Ullah’s family was when they parked their car in front of his driveway.

 “They didn’t care,” he said.
 “They felt like they owned the block.”
 Investigators also stormed a Kensington building following Ullah’s bungled assault, alarming locals who said they never thought they could have neighbors tied to terror.
 “I’m really scared,” said David Scoffe, who lives a few blocks away from the crime scene 679 Ocean Pkwy.
 “You don’t know who your neighbors are.”

-Ullah caused more damage to himself in his bungled attack than he did to his intended targets, according to New York City Fire Department Commissioner Dan Nigro, who said police found the alleged terrorist with burns and lacerations to his abdomen and hands.
+Ullah caused more damage to himself in his bungled attack than he did to his intended targets, according to FDNY Commissioner Dan Nigro, who said police found the alleged terrorist with burns and lacerations to his abdomen and hands.
 His victims, however, suffered minor injuries in the form of ringing ears and headaches, and all three checked themselves into hospitals, Nigro said.

 Both New York City Police Commissioner James O’Neill and Governor Andrew Cuomo described the detonation as intentional, but a New York Times report citing unnamed sources stated the device malfunctioned, and that the explosion failed to produce the shrapnel necessary to effect greater carnage.